Sara in Westminster is 31-40 and is magazine vendor.

 - What's your favourite open space?
 Hampstead Heath is surrounded by the most beautiful houses in London.
 I like the openness, you can really hide there.
 There's a lot of different people there and the views are amazing by the lake.

-- What's been your most memorable night out in London?
+- What's your favourite bar, pub or restaurant?
 Spanish people really only want to eat Spanish food when they're here so I'd take them to Barrafina in Soho.
 Amazing fresh fish.

 - What's been your most memorable night out in London?
 Heaven near Charing Cross on Mondays was fun.
 There's a few clubs I've been to in the past and had a great time.